Cancers of the Oral Mucosa

 Unfortunately, the parts of the world where oral cancer is most common are also those where descriptive information (ie, incidence, mortality, prevalence) is least available.
 In certain countries, such as Sri Lanka, India, Pakistan, and Bangladesh, oral cancer is the most common cancer.
 In parts of India, oral cancer can represent more than 50% of all cancers.

 The worldwide incidence of oral cancer is estimated to be around 260,000 cases annually, although there is great variation in the incidences across the world.
 Countries like Taiwan, Hungary, Brazil, France, and parts of South Africa have higher incidences compared with some other countries, such as Japan.
 In developed countries, oral cancer is less common but is the eighth most common form of cancer overall.
 For example, in areas of northern France, oral cancer is the most common form of cancer in men.
-Estimates show that in 1980, more than 32,000 new cases of oral cancer were diagnosed throughout the European community.
-The prevalence of lip cancer appears to be decreasing, but the prevalence of intraoral cancer appears to be rising in many countries, especially in younger people.
-This is especially true in Central and Eastern Europe, especially Hungary and Northern France.
+The prevalence of lip cancer appears to be decreasing overall, yet there are regions within the European Union where actinic radiation is responsible for an increase in lip cancer cases (eg, Spain), but the prevalence of intraoral cancer appears to be rising in many countries, especially in younger people.
+This is especially true in Central and Eastern Europe, especially Hungary, followed by Northern France, which has the highest incidence rate of oropharyngeal cancer.[13]
 Within the United States, oral cancer represents the eleventh most common cancer in males and the sixteenth most common in females.
-Approximately 27,000 new cases of oral cancer are diagnosed each year, with about 5,500 patients succumbing to the disease annually.[4]
+Approximately 53,260 new cancer cases of the oral cavity and pharynx are estimated by 2020, with about 10,750 patients succumbing to the disease annually (7,760 men and 2,990 women).[24]

 Race

-The prevalence of tongue cancer is consistently found to be higher (by approximately 50%) in blacks compared with whites within the same regions of the United States.[6]
-The prevalence of oral cancer is also generally higher in ethnic minorities in other developed countries.[7]
+The prevalence of tongue cancer is consistently found to be higher (by approximately 50%) in Blacks compared with Whites within the same regions of the United States.[25]
+Oral and oropharyngeal cancers in Black people have decreased by 1-2% each year since 2007 to 2016.[24]
+However, oral cancer rates remain higher for Hispanics and Blacks than for White males.
+However, during the same period, HPV-associated oral and oropharyngeal cancers have increased by about 1% among non-Hispanic Whites.
+Likewise, the prevalence of oral cancer is generally higher in ethnic minorities in other developed countries.[26]

 Sex